DataBiosphere/toil/README.rst

 Toil is a massively scalable pipeline management system, written entirely in Python.
-Toil runs as easily on a laptop as it does on a physical cluster or in the cloud, thanks to support for many batch systems, including `Grid Engine`_, Parasol_, and a custom Mesos_ framework.
+Toil runs as easily on a laptop as it does on a bare-metal cluster or in the cloud, thanks to support for many batch systems, including `Grid Engine`_, Parasol_, and a custom Mesos_ framework.